 The camera panned in on the newscaster's face.
 "Leaked sections of Voyager's logs showed what this crew went through during their seven years in the Delta Quadrant and the public fell in love with them.
 However, it appears that Starfleet needed to show who was in charge.
 In a public show of that power, Captain Janeway was court martialled, stripped of her rank and discharged from Starfleet.
 Our source informed us, 'they wanted her punished and out of there and she was lucky to avoid a prison term'.

 The newsreader smiled ever so slightly.
 "However, if Starfleet thought Captain Janeway was leaving in disgrace, they were sadly mistaken.
 She left Headquarters for the last time with her head held high and was led away by several members of her former crew to a hero's reception.
 Somehow we feel that her crew's opinion of her will always matter so much more than Starfleet's ever will."

 He leaned towards the camera now.
-“This has been a PR disaster for Starfleet because of their own bad handling of the matter.
-The crew and in particular their captain, have become the darlings of the public as well as several media personnel.
-Starfleet’s treatment of them won’t be forgotten for a long time.
-They’d do well to remember that the public have long memories.
-A source was quoted as saying that applications for the Academy’s next semester are already down.
+"This has been a PR disaster for Starfleet because of their own bad handling of the matter.
+The crew, and in particular their captain, have become the darlings of the public as well as several media personnel and we understand that job offers have flooded in for them all.
+However, Starfleet's treatment of them won't be forgotten for a long time.
+They'd do well to remember that the public have long memories.
+A source was quoted as saying that applications for the Academy's next semester are already well down.
 The story they wish would go away will outlive them all.
-This is Bill Downing for WKSF wishing you a good night.”
+This is Bill Downing for WKSF wishing you a good night."
 The report finished with a shot of Voyager coming in to land at her homecoming.